weesvc/weesvc-gorilla/README.md

 ```shell script
 ./docker-run.sh
 ```
-> [!IMPORTANT]
+> [!CAUTION]
-> The `docker-run.sh` script is setup to **not** maintain state between executions.
+> The `docker-run.sh` script will **not** maintain state between executions.
-> This means each time you start the container, you will be starting with a freshly created database.
+> This means each time you start the container, you will be starting with a freshly created sqlite3 database.

 ## Using the Application
 Update the `DatabaseURI` setting in your `config.yaml` for the absolute path to the base project directory, i.e. the path for the directory containing this README.